jacobrayschwartz/website/user/pages/02.blog/WebsiteWebhookUpdate/post.md

 ![Status from Github showing a webhook was succesfully sent](WebhookSuccess.png)

 ## Conclusion
-And that's it!!
+And that's it!
 Well, for now.
 There's more to come, you'll want to set up a service to run the application in the background, use https to listen for the webhook and more.
 But that will come in the next post.